“Train up a child in the way they should go: and when they are old, they will not depart from it.”

 Where was God this whole time?…In me.
 Right where He is right now.
 I had been a Christian since single-digit age, so the Holy Spirit was in me in full.
 However, I ignored Him as He tried to counsel me about my inability to drink like a gentleman.
 For this reason, my heavy drinking would never be okay with me; an inward battle happened each time I did it.
-There would never be a possibility of actually enjoying getting drunk, no matter how much my flesh and unrenewed thinking tried to convince me otherwise.
+There would never be a possibility of actually enjoying getting drunk, no matter how much my unrenewed thinking tried to convince me otherwise.

 “Matt, why’d you drink?
 If your mom was an addict, why would you become one?”

 It snuck up on me.
 What started out as a way to socialize and relax, morphed into a monster.
 Honestly, I wanted to feel different.
 Those of us who have a problem in our minds with an addiction to alcohol, we are trying to feel different.
 This is really the bottom line.
 You can call us weak, you can say we are people who lack self-control, but we just want to alter our feelings.
 Strangely enough, while deep in my own addictions, I finally understood my young mother’s poor choices.
 Mom wanted to feel better.

-Further, I’m not a weak person whatsoever when it comes to fleshly effort.
+Further, I’m not a weak person whatsoever when it comes to effort.
 I rarely talk about it in my ministry, but I’m a very successful business owner.
 From the age of 19, I’ve built up the largest home and business security company within a 45-mile radius of my hometown–second place is not even close.
 I have employees, I have a storefront, a fleet of vehicles, and Alarm Security is a household name.
 This has taken more work, self-sacrifice, and determination than anyone who’s not done the same could possibly understand.